-Whether you are looking to entertain the kids or wanting some ideas for things to do for the whole family, we’ve listed some things to do in Sussex that will hopefully give you some inspiration.
+Whether you are looking to entertain the kids or wanting some ideas for things to do for the whole family, we’ve listed some of our recommendations for things to do in Sussex that will hopefully give you some inspiration.

 Sheffield Park is great for a family walk and to visit the parkland for a natural play trail.
-Why not grab some lunch from the tea room and sit outside and enjoy a picnic.
+Why not grab some lunch from the tea room and sit outside and enjoy a picnic?
 The paths are also buggy and wheelchair friendly and there are acres to explore so you can easily spend hours here!
-Visit the National Trust website for more information.

-The Weald and Downland Museum is great for kids – with 40 acres to explore there’s plenty to do to let off some steam.
+The Weald and Downland Museum is great for kids and we have visited many times – with 40 acres to explore there’s plenty to do to let off some steam.
 Explore a collection of historic buildings, play on the woodland playground, go for a walk in the woodland, try your hand at the watermill, see some Tudor cooking, view the traditional farm breed animals and enjoy some refreshments in the cafe – there really is a lot to do!

 When the pumpkin season is upon us, fill your wheelbarrows with pumpkins from Sompting Pumpkin Picking Patch.
+We really liked the fact that even though it was busy, it’s massive so it really doesn’t feel like it.
 There are lots of other events and food to eat there which makes it a really well-organised event with plenty to keep the kids entertained!